dnielsen/spoutlet/README.md

 * Open the `app/config/parameters.ini` file and customize the database information.
 All the other settings are fine.

+* Open up your `/etc/hosts` file for editing:

+    $ sudo vim /etc/hosts

+* Add the following entry to that file and save

+    `127.0.0.1       campsite.local <community1>.campsite.local <community2>.campsite.local`

 * Create a virtual host and point it at the `web/` directory of your project.
 For example, suppose I clone the project to `/home/<user>/sites/campsite`.
     Then I would create this file called campsite under `/etc/apache2/sites-available`: